OnlyBase/website/README.md

-# 🌐 Base Ecosystem Repository
+# 🌐 OnlyBase Repository Built by the Community

-Welcome to the Base Ecosystem Repository!
-This is a centralized hub for projects, tools, tokens, and decentralized applications (dapps) built on Base, Coinbase's Layer 2 Blockchain.
+Welcome to the OnlyBase Ecosystem!
+This is a centralized hub for projects, tools, tokens, and decentralized applications (dapps) built on Base, a secure, low-cost, builder-friendly Ethereum L2 built to bring the next billion users onchain.

+This repo is a call to acton for all Base Builders so we don't build under a rock or in the dark.
+Make a pull request with the info in the following formats.
+This repo is MIT open source so feel free to build off of this.

 ## 🚀 About Base

 Base is a high-performance Layer 2 blockchain designed to provide fast, secure, and scalable infrastructure for decentralized applications.
 It leverages cutting-edge technology to enable low-cost transactions and seamless interactions with the Ethereum network.

-## 🛠️ Projects

-This section is dedicated to showcasing projects built on Base.
-If you have developed or are aware of any projects utilizing Base, please contribute to this list by adding them below:

-- [Project Name](link_to_project) - Description of the project.

-*Call to action: Contributors, please add your projects to the list!*

 ## 🧰 Tools